hashicorp/serf/website/source/docs/internals/gossip.html.markdown

 leave.

 When a node joins the cluster, Serf sends a _join intent_.
-The purpose of this intent is solely to attach a lamport clock time to a join so that it can be ordered properly in case a leave comes out of order.
+The purpose of this intent is solely to attach a Lamport clock time to a join so that it can be ordered properly in case a leave comes out of order.

 For custom events and queries, Serf sends either a _user event_, or _user query_ message.
-This message contains a lamport time, event name, and event payload.
+This message contains a Lamport time, event name, and event payload.
 Because user events are sent along the gossip layer, which uses UDP, the payload and entire message framing must fit within a single UDP packet.